 A higher standard minimum deductible for Comprehensive coverage

 The standard comprehensive deductible is increased from $300 to $500.
 All vehicles with a lower comprehensive deductible will be renewed with the new standard $500 deductible.

 Changes to the treatment of minor at-fault, client paid claims

 New regulations limit an insurer’s ability to raise premiums when a client chooses to pay for damages following a minor at-fault accident where the total damages are $2,000 or less.
 Our Claims Guarantee already provides this peace of mind for most Auto clients without the restriction of a $2,000 limit.

 How can I customize my Accident Benefits?

 You’ll have access to new optional benefits coverage to customize your policy to suit your individual needs.
-Read more about your choices for Accident Benefits
+Please contact your Financial Advisor to discuss Accident Benefits choices.

 Who pays when I am injured?

 If you’re injured in an automobile accident, we want to make sure that you get the best care possible.
 As your insurer, we’ll pay for the health care services necessary to effectively manage your Accident Benefit claim.
 If your Accident Benefits coverage runs out, or the level of care you need costs more than the maximum amount stated on your policy, the Ministry of Health may consider paying for the following services: